marc136/elm.run/compiler/README.md

 # Elm compilers

-In the last weeks, two full rewrites of the Elm compiler in Elm itself have surfaced.\
+In the last weeks, two full rewrites of the Elm compiler in Elm itself have surfaced.

-I'm not sure yet which project will work better of the different tools I want to have on [elm.run](https://elm.run), but the wasm build is maybe too heavyweight for a tour or the repl in comparison.
+I'm not sure yet which project will work better for the different tools I want to have on [elm.run](https://elm.run), but the wasm build is maybe too heavyweight for a tour or the repl in comparison.

 The elm-in-elm rewrites might also make it easier to [add translated error messages](https://github.com/katjam/local-elm/issues/5), which I'm interested in.